Strategic Plan Report Card

 Update

-• CSLA made a submission to the Ministry of Finance budget consultation in 2023.
+• CSLA made submissions to the Ministry of Finance budget consultation in 2023 and 2024.

 • CSLA provided a detailed response and recommendations to enhance Canada’s 2030 National Biodiversity Strategy.